 After several steps of the selection process a committee makes a selection from among the applicants.
 In making the selection much consideration is given to the programme’s high demands on vocal and performance ability.
-The studies presuppose solid knowledge of music theory and basic knowledge of Italian and German diction.
+The studies also presuppose solid knowledge of music theory.

-The seletions process consists of three parts.
-In the first part the applicants are evaluated based on the material turned in through MyNetwork with the application (sound file and video).The second and third part of the admittance process takes place at the University College of Opera in Stockholm.
+The admission process consists of three selection testss.
+In the first test the evaluation of the applicants is based on the material uploaded through MyNetwork with the application (sound file and video).The second and third tests of the admission process take place at the University College of Opera in Stockholm.

-Selection tests for applicants to the Bachelor's and Master's programmes takes place at the same time, but in separate groups.
+Selection tests for applicants to the Bachelor's and Master's programmes take place at the same time, but in separate groups.

-The voice tests are comprised of works of your own choice.
-Your chosen repertoire should reflect different styles and time periods.
+The voice tests consists of works of your own choice.

-You should prepare a total of ten pieces according to the following:
+You should prepare a total of seven pieces according to the following:

 • One song or lied